oemof/tespy/docs/modules/components.rst

 - :code:`create_network`: Method to create the network of your subsystem.

-On top of that you need to add methods to define the available interfaces of your subsystem to the remaining network through the following methods:
+On top of that you need to add methods to define the available interfaces of your subsystem to the remaining network through specifying the number of inlets and outlets in the :code:`__init__` method of your class as seen in the code example below.

-- :code:`inlets`: Method to return the list of available inlets.
-- :code:`outlets`: Method to return the list of available outlets.

 All other functionalities are inherited by the parent class of the :py:class:`subsystem <tespy.components.subsystem.Subsystem>` object.